The highest-paid Victoria's Secret models who have ruled the runway

 Brazilian star Adriana Lima was one of the longest-serving and highest-paid Victoria’s Secret models who walked the runway for the lingerie company a reported 18 times from 1999 to 2018 and opened the show in 2003.
 During her time, she has flaunted the brand’s exquisite million-dollar Fantasy bras three times.

-In 2012, Forbes ranked her fourth on the top-earning models list, with a net worth of over USD 7 million.
+In 2012, Forbes ranked her fourth on the top-earning models list, with a net worth of over USD 7 million (INR 58 crore approx.).
 The same year, she turned heads in two Superbowl commercials — one for Kia and another for Teleflora — which made for a large chunk of her earnings.
-In 2016, she climbed to the second spot on the Forbes list with USD 10.5 million in earnings.
+In 2016, she climbed to the second spot on the Forbes list with USD 10.5 million (INR 87 crore approx.) in earnings.
 Reportedly, the following year, she was named “The Most Valuable Victoria’s Secret Angel.”

 Lima has also turned towards acting with cameo appearances in shows and films like Ugly Betty (2006-2010), How I Met Your Mother (2005-2014) and Ocean’s 8 (2006) and hosts American Beauty Star (2017- ).